Student Accommodation in Portsmouth

 Home to a 4-mile expanse of beach to the west of the city, which stretches from Southsea Castle to the corners of Eastney.
 Just behind the beach is the popular venue of Southsea Common, a large open green space area which hosts many high-profile events.

 Portsmouth is filled to the brim with cobbled streets, charming galleries, quirky cafes and heaps of maritime history.
 Students who choose to study in Portsmouth won’t be disappointed by the culture and welcoming nature of the city, not to mention all the fun stuff you can do.

 University of Portsmouth Accommodation

-With the University of Portsmouth being located near the City Centre, and minutes away from the local train station, campus location couldn’t be any better.
+With the University of Portsmouth located near the city centre, and just minutes away from the local train station, campus location couldn’t be any better.
 Ranked 21 in the Guardian University Guide 2020, Portsmouth is one of the top universities in the country, with 97.5% of graduates finding work six months after graduating.